Graeae Theatre Company: Bad Lads

 The system has failed these working-class men.
 At a time when the cry for accountability is louder than ever, Bad Lads demands remembrance and calls for justice.

 A Graeae production in association with Live Theatre.
-A new play by Mike Kenny, created from the testimonies of the Medomsley boys.
+A new play written by Mike Kenny, created from a story by Jimmy Coffey and the testimonies of the other Medomsley boys.
 Directed by Jenny Sealey.

 Bad Lads is part of our Handle with Care! season.